RampantLions/RampantLions/README.md

 NBCUniversal is a global media and entertainment company operating news, television, streaming, and film businesses including NBC, Peacock, and Universal Pictures.

+- Developed AWS Lambda and Fargate serverless applications to enhance enterprise scalability and availability.

+- Rebuilt legacy systems using Kubernetes over nine months, reducing deployment time by 35% and boosting performance by 20%.

+- Led an API-focused modernization strategy leveraging microservices architecture.

+- Advised Sales & Finance teams on cloud tooling, deployment strategies, and scalability best practices.

+- Drove hiring processes by conducting technical interviews and screenings for junior through senior-level engineers.

+- Mentored and coached engineering teams, emphasizing robust design principles, quality, and system stability.

+- Led and mentored engineering teams, driving high levels of technical excellence and stability.
+- Formulated standards and practices to enhance Agile, DevOps, and cloud-native methodologies.
+- Spearheaded the development of a modernization strategy, focusingon API development and microservices architecture.
+- Contributed to the codebase, ensuring foundational elements were built for scalability and maintainability.
+- Set unit testing standards and enforced code quality across complex components.
+- Actively participated in code and architecture reviews, providing expert insights.
+- Served as a key advisor on cloud tools and strategies for Sales & Finance teams.
+- Conducted interviews and screenings for engineering candidates ranging from junior to senior levels.
+- Developed serverless applications using AWS Lambda and Fargate, improving scalability and availability for enterprise solutions.
+- Influenced multiple teams on best-practices for cloud tools, scaling, and strategic approaches.
+- Managed software requirements, design processes, and established rigorous testing protocols.

+- Built innovative, highly scalable products using latest technologies and approaches, including serverless applications for enterprise using AWS Lambda and Fargate, for higher scalability and availability.
+- Advisor and contributor for multiple teams relating to cloud tools, tradeoffs, scaling, and strategies.
+- Drafted software requirements, managed design, and established testing processes.
+- Interview and screening point person for engineering candidates.

+- Led and mentored engineering teams, driving high levels of technical excellence and stability.
+- Formulated standards and practices to enhance Agile, DevOps, and cloud-native methodologies.
+- Spearheaded the development of a Modernization strategy, focusing on API development and microservices architecture.
+- Contributed to the codebase, ensuring foundational elements were built for scalability and maintainability.
+- Set unit testing standards and enforced code quality across complex components.
+- Actively participated in code and architecture reviews, providing expert insights.
+- Served as a key advisor on cloud tools and strategies for Sales & Finance teams.
+- Conducted interviews and screenings for engineering candidates ranging from junior to senior levels.
+- Developed serverless applications using AWS Lambda and Fargate, improving scalability and availability for enterprise solutions..

 **Technologies Used:**

 - AWS Lambda: Serverless compute service; developed scalable backend components for modernization initiatives.